davidygp/IRS-CS-2019-04-27-IS1PT-GRP-ISSChatBot/README.md

 # SECTION 5 : USER GUIDE
-[ 1 ] To converse with NUS Stanley via Slack
+[ 1 ] To converse with NUS Stanley via Slack:

 - Subscribe to workspace "mtech2019pt"